oasis-tcs/dps/work-products/use-cases/prov-use-v0.1-cn01.md

 TC members should send comments on this document to the TC's email list.
 Others should send comments to the TC's public comment list, after subscribing to it by following the instructions at the "Send A Comment" button on the TC's web page at https://www.oasis-open.org/committees/tc-dps/.

 #### Citation format:

 When referencing this document the following citation format should be used:

 **[prov-use-v1.0]**

 _Provenance Use Cases Version 1.0_.
-Edited by Lisa Bobbitt, Duncan Sparrell.
+Edited by Lisa Bobbitt.
 27 July 2025.
 OASIS Committee Note 01. https://docs.oasis-open.org/dps/prov-use/v1.0/cnd01/prov-use-v1.0-cnd01.html.
 Latest stage: https://docs.oasis-open.org/dps/prov-use/v1.0/cnd01/prov-use-v1.0-cnd01.html.

 #### Notices

 Copyright &copy; OASIS Open 2025.
 All Rights Reserved.

 Distributed under the terms of the OASIS [IPR Policy](https://www.oasis-open.org/policies-guidelines/ipr/).